Updated July 1, 2020

 The patient and other household members should have access to appropriate, recommended personal protective equipment (at a minimum gloves and face mask).
-The person who is ill should separate themselves from others in the house and wear a mask that covers their mouth and nose when they are around other people.
+The person who is ill should separate themselves from others in the house and wear a cloth face covering that covers their mouth and nose if they must be around other people, even at home.
 If the sick person can’t wear a cloth face covering, other family members should wear one while in the same room with them.
 It’s important for all people in the house to practice good hand hygiene, cleaning and disinfecting procedures.

 What about young children or other people who may not be able to remove the cloth mask without assistance?

 Children 2 years and older should wear a cloth face covering that covers their nose and mouth when in the community setting (at the grocery store, a medical office or a pharmacy).
 Please ensure that the child’s mask fits securely.